djquan/spanishdict-alfred/README.md

 ![img](images/sd.png)

-`sd word` opens a suggestion window for verbs where the action is to open to the conjugation table on spanishdict.com
+`sdc word` opens a suggestion window for verbs where the action is to open to the conjugation table on spanishdict.com

 ![img](images/sdc.png)